anchit92/ESP32-RaceBox-mini-Emulator/README.md

 - Place the ESP32 in the slot
 - Route cables neatly
 ![image info](Images/Wiring%20Guide.jpg "Wiring Guide")
 - Close the case carefully, it should click together.
-Make sure none of the wires are pinced or in the way of the buttons
+Make sure none of the wires are pinched or in the way of the buttons
 ![alt text](Images/GoPro%20base%20Assembled.jpg "GoPro mount version")
 ![alt text](Images/Base%20Assembled.jpg "Basic version")